augustorl/oldpokedex/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I always loved and enjoyed everything about Pokemon, especially playing the Gameboy saga.
+I always loved and enjoyed everything about Pokemon, especially the Gameboy saga.
 So when I was looking for a project to learn a bit more about using Typescript with React, I remembered how I always loved playing those games.
 That's when I decided to make my own version of Pokedex!

 Please feel free to check the [live demo](https://oldpokedex.netlify.app/) or see further information to run it locally.